 The children taking Speech and Drama lessons have the opportunity to showcase their work to parents and friends in the Theatre.

-Click here to see photos from the Speech and Drama Showcase Evening
+Click here to see photographs from our Speech and Drama Evening